emirhantuygun/Emirhans_Weather_App/README.md

 # Emirhan's Weather App

-I used OpenWeatherMap's API to get the current weather and I used Flask for the whole backend part.
-I got the frontend part from templated.co.
+In this project, I used OpenWeatherMap's API to get the current weather.
+I used Flask for the whole backend part and I got the frontend part from templated.co.
 </br>
 </br>
 <h3>Screenshots:</h3>